bmonish/ios-learning/Combine-UIKit/ChangeValueOnAction/README.md

 }
 ```

-When the `publishButton` is pressed we are getting the text friend the `blogTextField` and setting it to the variable `title`.
+When the `publishButton` is pressed we are getting the text from the `blogTextField` and setting it to the variable `title`.
 If there is no title present we are setting it to "Coming Soon".

-We then create a `blogPost` with that title and trigger the `Notification` named `newBlogPost` with the object we just created. (`blogPost`)
+We then create a `blogPost` with that title and trigger the `Notification` named `newBlogPost` along with the object we just created. (`blogPost`)

 ```swift
 @objc